thewpsquad/squad-modules/readme.txt

    - After the installation is complete, click on the "Activate" button to activate the Squad Modules Lite plugin.
    - Once activated, you can start utilizing the wide range of Divi modules within the Divi Builder to enhance your website.

+The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 Start using the elegant Divi modules in your Divi Builder and enjoy the enhanced capabilities.

 == Frequently Asked Questions ==